deephdc/deep-docs/source/user/modules/mods.rst

 Our proactive network monitoring solution comprises of the intelligent module (with MODS abbreviation) and its data processing (DS) module.
 The DS source code as well as raw data are not publicly available due to security sensitiveness.
-The ML/DL datapools for MODS module is available at the Open Source public `repository <https:digital.csic.es>`_
+Machine learning datapools for MODS deep learning modeling are available at the Open Source public `repository <https:digital.csic.es>`_

 The MODS module uses deep learning for modeling.
 It focuses on abnormal state detection